-QDOS SoundFrame for iPhone review
+QDOS SoundFrame full review

 As soon as Apple released the iPhone, the accelerometer got accessory maker’s thinking.
 As such we’ve seen a fair few rotating speakers for Apple’s touchscreen players, the idea being that you can watch videos out loud.
 So the SoundFrame isn’t the first to do the rotating trick, but it’s impressed us nonetheless.
 Compared to most speakers this size, the SoundFrame is clear and bright, with a good sense of detail.

 We also like the travel credentials.
 The QDOS SoundFrame comes with an AC adaptor power plug four international plug adaptors, as well as docking cradles that keep iPhone 3GS, 3G, and all iPod touch models securely in place on the dock.
 It also comes with a remote control, a 3.5mm cable for attaching non-iPod players, and a washbag-style carrying case to put it all in.